AhmedAmrgg/Simple-APP/README.md

 - Fork this repository or copy the workflow into your project.
 - Create an Amazon ECR repository (e.g., my-app).
 - Add your AWS credentials to GitHub secrets.
-- Push code to main, dev, or prod branches.
+- Push code to  dev, or prod branches.
 - The pipeline will automatically build, scan, and push your image.

 ## 📊 Example Run